iotaledger/iota-wiki/docs/learn/future/smart-contracts/01_welcome.md

   - EVM
 ---

-This is a series of articles which brings an detailed overview of IOTA Smart Contracts.
+This is series of articles brings a detailed overview of IOTA Smart Contracts.

 IOTA Smart Contracts provide a more natural way of running distributed computations.
-Each smart contract can be executed in a localized context without forcing the whole network to execute them.
+Each smart contract can be executed in a localized context without forcing the whole network to execute it.
 Write Preview

 Learn more about the concepts in the following articles: